jsdelivrbot/Android-Plugin/navishare/README.md

 The latest stable version is `0.1.0`, and it is built on top of Android SDK version `1.0.0-SNAPSHOT`.

-Add the following to your app's dependencies preferably below other plugins:
+Add the following to your app's dependencies:

 ```gradle
     compile 'com.navisens:navishare:0.1.0'